sjirwin/pyscript-journey/slides.md

 ## About Me

-- Bloomberg
+- Bloomberg Engineering
-  - Joined in 2014 as Senior engineer and manager
+  - Joined in 2014 as Senior Engineer and Team Lead
   - Python educator
   - Python Guild Leader since 2018
     - Co-chair since 2021